Gorglath/Ogre3d_FPS/README.md

 ## Installation
 Download the installation folder and run the setup.exe (IMPORTENT: chose opengl as the rendering system or the game will crush).
 The installation still in testing so it might not work until later fix.

 In order to run the source code you need to first install and configure Ogre3d on your computer - [https://github.com/OGRECave/ogre]
+The project also uses the SDL2 - [https://www.libsdl.org/download-2.0.php] and SDL2_mixer libraries - [https://www.libsdl.org/projects/SDL_mixer/]
+Include the following libraries with their corresponding path :
+OgreBites.lib
+OgreRTShaderSystem.lib
+OgreMain.lib
+SDL2.lib
+SDL2main.lib
+SDL2_mixer.lib